In Your Bucket Because…

 The Heritage of Tallinn’s Hanseatic League

 Below Toompea is the lower town, encircled by the remnants of the old city wall.
-Old-town Tallinn’s history is medieval, with a fortress dating to at least the eleventh century, but it’s current form began during thirteenth and fourteenth centuries.
+Old-town Tallinn’s history is medieval, with a fortress dating to at least the eleventh century, but its current form began during thirteenth and fourteenth centuries.
 This was the era of Talinn’s membership in the Hanseatic League, the medieval trading organization that controlled so much of European commerce.

 Tallinn is a UNESCO World Heritage site, but that doesn’t mean that change hasn’t come to it.
 Since Hanseatic times, Estonia has variously been under the control of Sweden and Russia, with a brief period of independence after World War I, followed by occupations by Russians, then Germans (during World War II), then Russians again, until its current status as an independent nation.

 Easily accessible from Helsinki by ferry, Tallinn has become a popular day-trip destination for Finns, whose language is similar to Estonian (the two languages are similar to nothing else on earth, except for Hungarian; Finns and Estonains can understand each other; Hungarian is a more distant cousin).
 Estonia is cheap enough that Finns often pop over for shopping and lunch; it’s also a must-see on Baltic Sea cruises, and within walking distance of the piers, which makes it a good on-your-own destination.
-All of which means that the ancient buildings of the old town once again cater to an international trade, this time in souvenirs such as amber beads, sweaters, and hand-crafts including cast-iron hardware fit for a fortress (I bought a door-knocker), glass making, and woodwork.
+All of which means that the ancient buildings of the old town once again cater to an international trade, this time in souvenirs such as amber beads, sweaters, and hand-crafts including cast-iron hardware fit for a fortress (I bought a door-knocker), blown glass, and woodwork.

 Town Hall Square and the Lower Town